lrotermund/blog/content/posts/io-a-pearl-of-the-go-standard-library.md

 date: 2021-01-12T21:02:34+01:00
 draft: false
 images: ["assets/io-a-pearl-of-the-go-standard-library.webp"]
+image_alt: |
+    This image shows a Go (Golang) code snippet that demonstrates the usage of the Go standard library's `io` package.
+The `main` function creates a `strings.NewReader` to simulate an `io.Reader` stream, which is read into a `bytes.Buffer` using `io.Copy()`.
+If an error occurs during the copy, the program logs the error using `log.Fatal()`.
+Finally, the contents of the buffer are printed with `fmt.Println()`.
+The focus is on reading and handling streams of data using the `io` package's tools.
+description: |
-description: "I/O operations are among the most commonly used tasks in Go.
-Let's take a look together at the implementation in the Go standard library."
+    I/O operations are among the most commonly used tasks in Go.
+Let's take a look together at the implementation in the Go standard library.
+summary: |
-summary: "I/O operations are among the most commonly used tasks in Go.
-Let's take a look together at the implementation in the Go standard library."
+    I/O operations are among the most commonly used tasks in Go.
+Let's take a look together at the implementation in the Go standard library.
 toc: false
 ---